neurobagel/documentation/docs/infrastructure.md

 !!! note
-    Make sure to use the exact `NB_GRAPH_USERNAME` and `NB_GRAPH_PASSWORD` you defined in the `.env` file when creating the new user.
+    Make sure to use the exact `NB_GRAPH_USERNAME` and `NB_GRAPH_PASSWORD` you defined in the `.env` file when creating the new database user.
     Otherwise the API will not have the correct permission to query the graph.